gvheertum/BigNerdRanch-SwiftDevelopment/findings.md

 - Crash and burn can be done with fatalError("Errmsg")
 - If you are sure the return type is not nil (even if the type return is nullable), you can add a ! to the end of the call: var myVar : MyType = MyType()!; //In case MyType returns MyType? through a failable init
+- The ! operator on nullables can be used like the .Value in .NET, this will force the element to use the value of the optional instead of the optional (like .NET this yields an error if the type IS nil)
 - guard statements are used like asserst, but I am still not sure why I should do:
 ```swift
     guard pop > 0 else { return nil}